top of page

 Electrical Points

-• Before switchboards are fabricated.
+• Ensure switchboards are fabricated correctly.

-• Ensures appliance layout matches socket locations.
+• Confirm appliance layout matches socket locations.

 Floor Levels